BriteSnow/projectmvc/README.md

 4. Install node.js/npm ([node.js install/download](https://nodejs.org/en/download/))
     - On mac, you can [intall node with brew](http://blog.teamtreehouse.com/install-node-js-npm-mac)
-    - __IMPORTANT:__ Make sure you do not have a folder ```~/node_modules/``` otherwise local package will be installed there which is not what we want.
+    - __IMPORTANT:__ Make sure you do not have a folder ```~/node_modules/``` otherwise local packages will be installed there which is not what we want.
 If you have such folder, delete it (then, local modules will be install per project folder).

 5. Upgrade npm with: